lark-parser/lark/docs/json_tutorial.md

 Lark also supports the rule+ operator, meaning one or more instances.
 It also supports the rule? operator which is another way to say *optional*.

 Of course, we still haven't defined "STRING" and "NUMBER".
+Luckily, both these literals are already defined in Lark's common library:

+    %import common.ESCAPED_STRING   -> STRING
+    %import common.SIGNED_NUMBER    -> NUMBER

+The arrow (->) renames the terminals.
+But that only adds obscurity in this case, so going forward we'll just use their original names.

-We'll do that now, and also take care of the white-space, which is part of the text.
+We'll also take care of the white-space, which is part of the text.

+    %import common.WS
+    %ignore WS

+We tell our parser to ignore whitespace.
+Otherwise, we'd have to fill our grammar with WS terminals.

+By the way, if you're curious what these terminals signify, they are roughly equivalent to this:

     NUMBER : /-?\d+(\.\d+)?([eE][+-]?\d+)?/
     STRING : /".*?(?<!\\)"/

-    WS.ignore: /[ \t\n]+/
+    %ignore /[ \t\n\f\r]+/

-Upper-case names signify tokens, while lower-case names signify rules.
-Rules can contain other rules and tokens, while tokens can only contain a single value.

-These regular-expressions are a bit complex, but there's no simple way around it.
-We want to match "3.14" and also "-2e10", and that's just how it's done.

-Notice that WS, which matches whitespace, gets flagged with "ignore".
-This tells Lark not to pass it to the parser.
-Otherwise, we'd have to fill our grammar with WS tokens.
+Lark will accept this, if you really want to complicate your life :)

+(You can find the original definitions in [common.g](/lark/grammars/common.g).)

+Notice that terminals are written in UPPER-CASE, while rules are written in lower-case.
+I'll touch more on the differences between rules and terminals later.

 ## Part 2 - Creating the Parser